monatis/clip.cpp/README.md

 The output `ggml-model-f16.bin` file is in the model directory specified in the command above.

+## Preconverted Models
+Preconverted Models can be found in [HuggingFace Repositories tagged with `clip.cpp`](https://huggingface.co/models?other=clip.cpp).

 ## Building
 ```shell
 git clone --recurse-submodules https://github.com/monatis/clip.cpp.git